jkobject/scPRINT/README.md

 - [scDataLoader](https://github.com/jkobject/scDataLoader): a dataloader for training large cell models.
 - [GRnnData](https://github.com/cantinilab/GRnnData): a package to work with gene networks from single cell data.
 - [benGRN](https://github.com/jkobject/benGRN): a package to benchmark gene network inference methods from single cell data.

+### pytorch and GPUs

+scPRINT can run on machines without GPUs, but it will be slow.
+It is highly recommended to use a GPU for inference.

+Once you have a GPU, and installed the required drivers, you might need to install a specific version of pytorch that is compatible with your drivers (e.g. nvidia 550 drivers will lead to a nvidia toolkit 11.7 or 11.8 which will mean you need to install pytorch 2.2.0 using the command:
+`pip install torch==2.2.0 torchvision==0.17.0 torchaudio==2.2.0 --index-url https://download.pytorch.org/whl/cu118` on linux
+ ).

 ### lamin.ai